 Greenhouse Gas Emissions

-Greenhouse gas (GHG) emissions are produced when hydrocarbons, such as oil and natural gas, are burned.
+Greenhouse gas (GHG) emissions are produced when hydrocarbons, such as natural gas and oil, are burned.
 GHGs include carbon dioxide (CO2), methane, nitrous oxide and ozone, all of which contribute to climate change.

-Oil and natural gas are burned for electricity generation, industrial uses, transportation, and to heat homes and commercial buildings.
-In fact, the majority of GHG emissions are released at the end-user stage when consumers use oil and natural gas for heat, electricity, fuel and other important products.
+Natural gas and oil are burned for electricity generation, industrial uses, transportation, and to heat homes and commercial buildings.
+In fact, the majority of GHG emissions are released at the end-user stage when consumers use natural gas and oil for heat, electricity, fuel and other important products.

 Canada’s Carbon Footprint

-According to the Government of Canada, Canada’s total GHG emissions in 2017 were 716 megatonnes of carbon dioxide equivalent (MtCO2e).
+According to the Government of Canada, Canada’s total GHG emissions in 2020 were 672 megatonnes of carbon dioxide equivalent (MtCO2e).
 Globally, Canada’s share of GHG emissions is less than 1.5%.
-Of that amount, the largest industry portion of Canada’s GHG emissions comes from the energy sector, followed by transportation.
+In 2020, the oil and gas sector accounted for 178 megatonnes of carbon dioxide equivalent (Mt CO2 eq) (26% of total emissions), followed closely by the transportation sector, which emitted 159 Mt CO2 eq (25%).

 Reducing GHG Emissions: A Global Challenge